Exploring Buddhism

 The Exploring Buddhism program is ideal for individuals who

-• Have a strong interest to explore deeper into Tibetan Mahayana Buddhist philosophy and practices
+• Have a strong interest in exploring Tibetan Mahayana Buddhist philosophy and practices on a deeper level.

 Cost and Registration